rdmorganiser/rdmo-docs/docs/configuration/databases.md

 ## SQLite

-SQLite ist the default option in RDMO, but we recommend it only for a development/testing setup.
+SQLite is the default option in RDMO, but we recommend it only for a development/testing setup.
 It can be configured in `config/settings/local.py` by adding:

 ```python
 DATABASES = {